 They have affordable plans that start a $15 a month for a single site, which includes a free SSL certificate.
 Also, you can add a Content Delivery Network (CDN) to any plan.

 Visit the FlyWheel site to get the details.

 GoDaddy is the largest web hosting provider in the industry with more than 17 million customers.
 They have some of the cheapest plans we’ve seen and have a wide variety of products and services.
-Generally, they have the same products and services as other high quality providers.
-However, they constantly bombard you with sales messages, trying to get you upgrade or purchase additional services.
+Generally, they have the same products and services as other high-quality providers.
+However, they constantly bombard you with sales messages, trying to get you to upgrade or purchase additional services.
 This quickly becomes annoying.

 Visit GoDaddy to view current plans, costs and how to get started with a free website.

 HostGator offers affordable VPS, WordPress, Cloud and Dedicated Hosting plans as well as domain registration services.
 HostGator includes a drag-and-drop website builder with each plan.
-So, you can have your small business or enterprise level website up and running quickly.
-They boast a 99.9% uptime, a 45 day money back guarantee and 24/7/365 support.
+So, you can have your small business or enterprise-level website up and running quickly.
+They boast a 99.9% uptime, a 45-day money-back guarantee, and 24/7/365 support.